Your membership has expired

 CR's expert guidance and unbiased reviews can help you purchase with confidence.

-This wireless Bluetooth iPod/iPad/cellphone-centric headphone from JBL is a solid pick.
+This wireless Bluetooth iPod/iPad/cellphone-centric headphone from JBL is a solid pick, especially now that the sale price is $10 less than it has been recently.
 The JBL Tune 660NC delivers very good sound quality and excellent active noise reduction.
 These headphones have a closed design, so they will provide some muffling of external noises and also reduce the amount of sound that escapes from the headphones.

 These sleek true wireless earbuds may be a bit expensive, but their stellar sound quality makes them more than worth it if you care about music.
-Plus, the price dropped $50 since last week, marking the best discount we’ve seen this year.
+Plus, this is the best price we’ve seen this year.
 They are sleek successors to the company’s stellar WF1000XM4s, and they deliver so much musical detail that you simply hear your favorite songs in a different way.
 The noise-canceling performance of the XM5s is top-notch as well, and Sonys have a very effective ambient mode that pipes in outside noise for safety or convenience.

 For those motivated to get more movement in the new year, we think the new Apple Watch SE 3 is the most capable version yet of Apple’s budget smartwatch.
 It offers nearly all the health and fitness features of the pricier Series version.
 And you can count on impressive battery life and a bright, durable display, too.